Farama-Foundation/PettingZoo/docs/atari/pong.md

 Some environment parameters are common to all Atari environments and are described in the [base Atari documentation](../atari).

-Parameters specific to Pong Classic are
+Parameters specific to Pong are

 ```
 pong_classic.env(num_players=2)
 ```

 `num_players`:  Number of players (must be either 2 or 4)